Ablation for Cardiac Arrhythmia

 Before energy can be applied, the target site or sites must be identified during an electrophysiologic study.

 Because atrial fibrillation (AF) often originates in or is maintained by an arrhythmogenic site in the pulmonary veins, this source can be electrically isolated by ablations at the pulmonary vein–left atrial junction or in the left atrium.
 Alternatively, in patients with refractory AF and rapid ventricular rates, the AV node may be ablated after permanent pacemaker implantation.
-Ablation is sometimes successful in patients with VT refractory to drugs, particularly when ischemic heart disease is present.
+Ablation is sometimes successful in patients with VT refractory to medications, particularly when ischemic heart disease is present.

 quizzes_lightbulb_red